Skip to main content

 Navigate to Shadow Mode settings

 Go to Settings > Agent Configuration > Shadow Mode.
-This page is only visible if the feature flag is enabled for your workspace.

 Choose AIP scope